RamV13/scrabble/overview.md

 - HTTP API - data transferred as JSON
 - Dictionary - a trie contains the dictionary data (the efficiency of this data structure is particularly useful for the AI).
 Specifically, we insert the English dictionary into two different tries - one where words are in normal order, and one where words are in backwards order (e.g. OCaml would be inserted into the trie as l-m-a-C-O).
 The forwards-trie is used for word validation as well as for the AI to find words where letters can be added onto the end of an existing word.
 For example, adding 'd' onto the end of 'dance' yields the new word 'danced'.
 The backwards-trie would be used for the AI to find words where letters can be added onto the front of an existing word.
 For example, adding 'un' onto the front of 'balanced' yields the new word 'unbalanced'.
 This cannot be done with the forwards trie, since it would be very slow to figure out the words that have 'balanced' at the end.

+\* Note that we chose to use OCaml memory over persistent data storage mechanism such as databases with a query language such as SQL due to the ease of development, efficiency, and the stronger security guarantees due to avoiding issues such as SQL injection.
+The tradeoff of this approach involved a heavy use of mutable features to maintain the state on the server.

 ## External Dependencies
 - ounit - for unit testing
 - lwt (**2.6.0**) - for concurrent programming